-Until it expired, the LWCF was authorized to receive and distribute up to $900 million each year, but the fund is subject to congressional budget appropriations.
+The LWCF is authorized to receive and distribute up to $900 million each year, but the fund is subject to congressional budget appropriations.
 Actual annual appropriations to the fund met the authorized threshold only twice (1998, 2001), while annual appropriations have been limited to between $255 million and $450 million since 2008.

 Distribution of funds

-Most of the funds from the LWCF are distributed to support two general purposes:
+Most of the funds from the LWCF support two general purposes:

 - federal acquisition of land for the benefit of the public